 With the above evidences given indicating that George was the eldest son of the hat thief the question remains as to when he was born.
 Well, I have an answer for that: 1738 or prior.
 How can I be so certain?
 The court case I referred to above, George Longmire Plt vs William Payne Dft, took place in March 1759.
 In order to have your name assigned to a case as plaintiff you had to be 21 years of age.
 By the way, George did win his case and received for it 435 lbs tobacco.
 And it just so happens that George’s lawyer in this case, Joseph Jones, was the uncle of President Monroe.

 George’s whereabouts in the 1750’s and early 1760’s have not as of yet been brought to the light of day.
-Many researchers including Roger Barnes and myself, have, over the years been unsuccessful in locating he and his mother and brothers for that period.
+Many researchers including myself, have, over the years been unsuccessful in locating he and his mother and brothers for that period.
 No mention of him is of record until the birth of his son, John, which was recorded in 1765 in Goochland County, Va.
 However, this researcher strongly suspects that George was in Caroline County at least from about 1760 or 1761, if not earlier, before he settled in Louisa and/or Goochland County.
 I believe it a strong likelihood that George worked for John or Robert Garrett in Port Royal and this subsequently was a factor in his marriage to Frances Garrett.
 I also believe that George, and perhaps his plight, after his father’s death, was probably known to the Garrett family network as many interrelated individuals had store accounts with Thomas Turner, thereby having direct contact with George’s father, William Longmire.
 It was but a 150 yard, easily navigable, ferry crossing directly to King George County from Port Royal, where Conway’s Warehouse was located nearby.
 And this where the Garretts had set up shop at their Ordinary in addition to their Tobacco Inspection duties.
-One other mitigating factor should not be overlooked when considering the possibility of George and family residing in Caroline County at this particular time: Despite the availability of local records in surrounding counties which would normally indicate the presence of Susanna Longmire and family, and curiously no Orphan Accounts for that matter which would be customary in the death of a father leaving children, the Longmire family was nowhere to be found.
-Yet again it must be pointed out here that Caroline County is a “burnt county” and many pre-Civil War records were destroyed or stolen.
+One other mitigating factor should not be overlooked when considering the possibility of George and family residing in Caroline County at this particular time: Despite the availability of local records in surrounding counties which would normally indicate the presence of Susanna Longmire and family none are to be found.
+Curiously, no mention of Susanna or her children are found in the Orphan Adjudication records for King George County.
+This raises the possibility that before any court term to exercise the customary process of binding out orphans – what the Longmire children would be considered by law at that time – Susanna either moved or her children were taken in elsewhere.
+Yet again it must be pointed out that Caroline County is a “burnt county” and many pre-Civil War records were destroyed or stolen.
 Perhaps it is a case where what we do not see is almost as good as what we can.

 To be continued.